Instrumental Variable Estimation for Compositional Treatments: Data Generation

-\paragraph{Setting A with \texorpdfstring{$p=3, q=2$}{p=3, q=2} and weak instruments} For testing in a weak instrument setting, we return to Setting A. We mostly control the instrument strength via $\alpha$ and use higher or lower $\alpha$ values to obtain a strong or weak instrument setting.
+For testing in a weak instrument setting, we return to Setting A. We mostly control the instrument strength via $\alpha$ and use higher or lower $\alpha$ values to obtain a strong or weak instrument setting.
 We choose the following parameters for a weak instrument:

-The first stage F-test for the two components of $\ilr(X)$ gives $(4.84, 1.77)$, much weaker than the previous settings.
-Again we show a barplot (Figure~\ref{appfig:linear_p3_barplot_weak}) and a ternary plot (Figure~\ref{appfig:linear_p3_ternary_weak}) of the generated data.
-The observed data as well as the true causal effect are shown in Figure~\ref{appfig:linear_p3_xy_weak}.
+The first stage F-test for the two components of $\ilr(X)$ gives $(6.9, 4.7)$, much weaker than the previous settings.
+Again we show a barplot (\cref{appfig:linear_p3_barplot_weak}) and a ternary plot (\cref{appfig:linear_p3_ternary_weak}) of the generated data.
+The observed data as well as the true causal effect are shown in \cref{appfig:linear_p3_xy_weak}.

-\subsubsection{Nonlinear second stage}
+\subsubsection{Nonlinear Second Stage}

 Contrary to the previous scenarios, we now consider a non-linear $f$, resulting in a misspecified second stage for most of our methods.
 Note that in this scenario all two-stage methods as well as the naive regression will be misspecified in the second stage.